Admin Team

 Internship Program Manager

-Since 2010, Robyn has facilitated over 100 international internship placements for UVic students and graduates from across Canada in more than 20 countries.
+Since 2010, Robyn has facilitated over two hundred international internship placements for UVic students and graduates from across Canada.
 She is responsible for program and partnership development across the Asia-Pacific region, selecting, training and mentoring interns, and program monitoring and evaluation.
-CAPI’s international internship programs have focused on governance, development, education and migrants’ and refugee rights.
+Robyn has managed large externally funded projects and has worked with grassroots, regional and international partners in over 15 countries.
+CAPI’s international internship programs have focused on education, community engagement, governance, development and migrants’ and refugee rights.

 Noelle Hinrichs |